Ola-Cencora/Fullstack_e-commerce/README.md

-# E-commerce for ceramic studio
+# Online shop for a ceramic studio

 Fullstack e-commerce website that was created as part of a coding bootcamp, with no design provided.